2025-2026 Tapestry Weavers TOG Year 4 Co-op Nuts and Bolts:

 Student Requirements

-2. Have relevant materials handy: books, notes, any questions you may have about what you've learned, SAPs, and any other specific items as requested by the teacher.
+- Have relevant materials handy: books, Bible, notes, any questions you may have about what you've learned, SAPs, and any other specific items as requested by the teacher.

-4. Participate appropriately in class.
+- Participate appropriately in class—discussion will only be as good as you make it, so be engaged and invested.
+Volunteer to answer questions and prepare to be called on.
 Teachers facilitate, not lecture, so be ready to share thoughts and listen to peers’ ideas.
-Headset/Microphone use is strongly encouraged.
+Students are expected to be present with camera on for the entire discussion unless excused by the parent on a specific occasion basis.
+Do your best to be in a place with few distractions so it’s easy to hear discussion and to be understood when you are sharing.
+Headset/microphone use is strongly encouraged.
 Profile names and/or avatars are clearly and personally identifiable.
 Chat is used in a way that shows we are engaged in class.
 Distractions are to be minimized or eliminated.

 Parent Requirements

-3. Parents who are not teaching class are welcome to attend class with their child/children, if they choose to.
-Your presence is not required.
+- Parents who are not teaching class are welcome to attend class with their child/children, if they choose to.
+Your presence is not required every week, although it is strongly encouraged that you sit in at least once a unit so you can observe your own student’s experience in class.
 If you choose to attend class, you may simply lurk or are welcome to participate in the discussion.
 Just be mindful that the goal is to get the students talking, not the parents!
 (We naturally seem to be good at that!)

 Teaching Requirements